Headshot of Dr. Kitty Maynard

 • Profile

 After completing her PhD in French Studies at the University of Washington and a DEA at the Université de Genève, Kitty embarked on a faculty career at Washington College in Maryland, where she became a tenured professor of French Studies.
-With experience in all facets of faculty life at a liberal arts college, Kitty is first and foremost a dedicated, student-centered teacher, and her desire for continuous professional improvement sparked her interest in faculty development.
-She served as the Director of the Cromwell Center for Teaching and Learning at Washington College and the Associate Director of the Center for Teaching and Learning Excellence at VCU.
-In addition to her experiences in teaching and faculty development, Kitty is also a scholar in the area of French Early Modern studies.
+Drawing on experience across the many dimensions of faculty life at a liberal arts college, Kitty partners with University of Richmond faculty to support their writing, teaching, and career development.
+In addition to her experiences in teaching and faculty development at Washington College and VCU, Kitty is also a scholar in the area of French Early Modern studies.
 She is the author of Reveries of Community: Epic in the Age of Henri IV (2018) and the co-editor of Polemic and Literature Surrounding the French Wars of Religion (2019) and Transformative Coaching for Faculty and Staff in Higher Education (2025).
+Kitty is also an ACC-level coach through the International Coaching Federation.

 • Selected Publications